Kopuatai Peat Dome

 The last plant to arrive is the 2.4 m tall giant cane rush (Sporadanthus ferrugineus).
 It grows in only three places in the world, all in the Waikato peat bogs, and is most abundant in Kopuatai.
 A mysterious caterpillar nicknamed “Fred the Thread” has recently been discovered living in Sporadanthus.

 Key facts for visitors

-- The largest (10,201 ha) unaltered raised bog in New Zealand, surrounded by swampland and associated lagoons.
+- This is the largest (10,201 ha) unaltered raised bog in New Zealand, surrounded by swampland and associated lagoons.

-- Boat access to the western mineralised areas and the Waitoa River for duck hunting.
+- There is boat access to the western mineralised areas and the Waitoa River for duck hunting.

 - Some of the original kahikatea forest can be seen along the eastern end of the peat dome.